quandaworld/tidepooling/README.md

 # Tide-Pooling App

-(Work in progress) An app for tide-pooling enthusiasts built with React, Vite, and Tailwind CSS.
+(Work in progress) An app for tide-pooling enthusiasts built with React, Vite, Tailwind CSS, REST API, Node.js, and MongoDB.

 ## About